lauraseidler/topics-driven-backlog/.ansible/README.md

 ## Nginx configuration
 To configure Nginx, edit the `templates/default.conf.j2` file, then run the playbook.
 Make sure to use the variables provided and no hard-coded strings, and to add new variables should the need arise.

+## Firewall configuration
+The firewall configuration is (vault encrypted) in `templates/firewall.sh`).
+Use `ansible-vault edit .ansible/templates/firewall.sh` to edit it.